saadnzee/Voice-Controlled-Home-Automation-using-RaspberryPi/README.md

 # projectIOT
-Voice Controlled Home Automation
-The Voice Controlled Home Automation system interprets voice commands captured by the microphone and allows control over the 4-channel relay.
+This Voice Controlled Home Automation system interprets voice commands captured by the microphone and allows control over the 4-channel relay.
 This relay controls the breadboard that controls the LED circuit.
 Integrating voltage sensor into the LED circuitry adds another level of sophistication.
 This sensor continuously monitor and